django/channels/docs/index.rst

 HTTP - to handle WebSockets, chat protocols, IoT protocols, and more.
 It's built on a Python specification called `ASGI <http://asgi.readthedocs.io>`_.

-It does this by taking the core of Django and layering a fully asynchronous layer underneath, running Django itself in a synchronous mode but handling connections and sockets asynchronously, and giving you the choice to write in either style.
+Channels builds upon the native ASGI support available in Django since v3.0, and provides an implementation itself for Django v2.2.
+Django still handles traditional HTTP, whilst Channels give you the choice to handle other connections in either a synchronous or asynchronous style.

 To get started understanding Channels, read our :doc:`introduction`, which will walk through how things work.
-If you're upgrading from Channels 1, take a look at :doc:`one-to-two` to get an overview of the changes; things are substantially different.
+If you're upgrading from Channels 2, take a look at :doc:`releases/3.0.0` to get an overview of the changes.

-If you would like complete code examples to read alongside the documentation or experiment on, the `channels-examples <https://github.com/andrewgodwin/channels-examples/>`_ repository contains well-commented example Channels projects.

 .. warning::
-   This is documentation for the **2.x series** of Channels.
-If you are looking for documentation for the legacy Channels 1, you can select ``1.x`` from the versions selector in the bottom-left corner.
+   This is documentation for the **3.x series** of Channels.
+If you are looking for documentation for older versions, you can select ``2.x`` or ``1.x`` from the versions selector in the bottom-left corner.

 Projects
 --------